-Reflective balls are taped onto the legs, pelvis and trunk (shoulders to hips).
+Reflective markers (small balls) are taped onto the legs, pelvis and trunk (shoulders to hips).
 Digital cameras record the balls’ movements to measure joint motion at the trunk, pelvis, hip, knee and ankle.
 Kinetic data of the forces that cross the joints further reveal the causes of abnormal movement.

 Electromyography (EMG) – EMG provides information about how the muscles work during walking.
 We can use the EMG data to see how each muscle acts and how it contributes to the gait abnormality.
-Pressure-sensitive foot switches tell us when and what part of the foot is on the ground or off the ground, indicating the stance and swing phases of gait.
-They allow the EMG data to be correlated with the stance and swing phases of the gait cycle.
+Pressure-sensitive foot switches tell us when and what part of the foot is on the ground or off the ground, and allow the EMG data to be correlated with the stance and swing phases of gait.

 Energy Expenditure – Energy expenditure is the amount of energy a person uses.
 Individuals with movement disorders typically use more energy while walking than individuals without movement disorders.
 This leads to fatigue.
-The efficiency of energy expenditure is critical to understanding the severity of the gait disorder.
+The energy efficiency of walking is critical to understanding the severity of the gait disorder.